ratulalahy/intro_to_swe/projects/milestone-1.md

 ## Overview

 Welcome to **Milestone 1** of your *Introduction to Software Engineering* course project.
-This foundational phase launches your semester-long development of a **To-Do List** application, employing Agile methodologies and industry-standard tools.
+This foundational phase launches your semester-long development of a **{guilabel}`To-Do List`** application, employing Agile methodologies and industry-standard tools.
 As emerging software engineers, you will assemble collaborative teams, articulate a project vision, perform initial planning, and configure essential infrastructure for version control and task management.
 This milestone underscores the principles of structured collaboration, strategic planning, and tool proficiency, mirroring professional software development environments at top-tier institutions and companies.

 By the end of this milestone, your team will have established a cohesive structure, a preliminary product backlog, a draft project plan, and operational tools, ensuring a strong foundation for iterative refinement and high-quality outcomes.
 All progress and final submissions will be tracked via `GitHub` releases, promoting version control best practices.